davibc90/cloudwalk_agents_swarm_challenge/README.md

             vectorstore.add_texts(texts=texts, metadatas=metadatas)
 ```

-3. Retrieval querys are performed using the WeaviateVectorStore interface as retriever tool in `tools/knowledge_agent/retriever_tool.py`:
+3. Retrieval querys are performed using the WeaviateVectorStore interface as retriever tool in, implemented in `tools/knowledge_agent/retriever_tool.py`:
 ```python
 ...
 def initialize_retriever_for_rag():